Wolfgang90/PIDControllers/README.md

   * I: 0.0002
   * D: 2.0

-For the steering input I chose a small P-value to minimize overshooting.
-I set the P-value of the throttle controler comparatively high as exspecially in the beginning, when the car's velocity deviates significantly from the desired velocity, a strong reaction is required.
+For the steering input I chose a small P-value to minimize oscillation.
+I set the P-value of the throttle controler comparatively high.
+Exspecially in the beginning, when the car's velocity deviates significantly from the desired velocity, a strong reaction is required.
 Additionally, overshooting in throttle does not have as much of an effect as in steering.

+For the same reasons I chose a high D-value for steering input in order to minimize overshooting.
+For throttle, oscillation is not that critical.
+Therefore I chose a lower D-value which in particular seems low when taking the gap in P-values into account.

+I chose small I-values for both steering and throttle as the input data from the simulator seems quite accurate.
+So there is not much of a constant error to correct with I-values.
+I chose the throttle input to be particularily low, as a high value would result in a too high velocity after the acceleration period.
+The acceleration period adds a bias via the I-value which results in too high velocity after having reached the target velocity.

 ## Dependencies